akka/akka/akka-contrib/docs/cluster-singleton.rst

 not be a graceful hand-over, but more than one active singletons is prevented by all reasonable means.
 Some corner cases are eventually resolved by configurable timeouts.

-You access the singleton actor with ``actorSelection`` using the names you have specified when creating the ClusterSingletonManager.
-You can subscribe to ``akka.cluster.ClusterEvent.MemberEvent`` and sort the members by age (``Member#isOlderThan``) to keep track of oldest member.
-Alternatively the singleton actor may broadcast its existence when it is started.
+You can access the singleton actor by using the provided ``akka.contrib.pattern.ClusterSingletonProxy``, which will route all messages to the current instance of the singleton.
+The proxy will keep track of the oldest node in the cluster and resolve the singleton's ``ActorRef`` by explicitly sending the singleton's ``actorSelection`` the ``akka.actor.Identify`` message and waiting for it to reply.
+This is performed periodically if the singleton doesn't reply within a certain (configurable) time.
+Given the implementation, there might be periods of time during which the ``ActorRef`` is unavailable, e.g., when a node leaves the cluster.
+In these cases, the proxy will stash away all messages until it is able to identify the singleton.
+It's worth noting that messages can always be lost because of the distributed nature of these actors.
+As always, additional logic should be implemented in the singleton (acknowledgement) and in the client (retry) actors to ensure at-least-once message delivery.

 An Example
 ----------